-The calorie count for this version is about 100 for 1/10 of the brownie or 3 brownie bites.
+The calorie count for this version is about 100 for 1/10 of the brownie or three brownie bites.

 These rich brownies do taste great on their own, but if you want a topping or to make a fancier dessert try one of the following:

-- No Sugar Cool Whip: Not only is this dessert topping easy, it also gives a nice contrasting flavor of vanilla to the chocolate of the brownies.
-Put a small slice of strawberry on top for garnish as I do in the photo and you have a company ready sugar free dessert.
+- No-Sugar Cool Whip: Not only is this dessert topping easy, but it also gives a nice contrasting flavor of vanilla to the chocolate of the brownies.
+Put a small slice of strawberry on top for garnish as I do in the photo, and you have a company-ready sugar-free dessert.

 - Pudding Frosting: For a less intense sugar taste, try making a frosting using Sugar-Free Pudding.
 Make the pudding thicker by adding just 1/2 of a cup of skim milk to the 3 oz box of instant pudding.
 Or you can make a thicker version of the Cooked Sugar-Free Pudding by using 1/2 the amount of milk required.

-- Sugar-Free Ice Cream: Serve slices of the brownie with no or low sugar ice cream for a great treat.
+- Low-Sugar Ice Cream: Serve slices of the brownie with no or low sugar ice cream for a great treat.

 - Brownie Pie Sundae: Mix it up by baking the brownie in a pie crust, then serving it with ice cream and hot cooked sugar-free chocolate pudding on top.
-Add Cool Whip and you have a terrific dessert.
-I served this for my husband on his birthday!
+Add Cool Whip, and you have a terrific dessert.
+I served this to my husband on his birthday!

 Hints for Dieters and Diabetics